dirkpetersen/froster/README.md

 Glacier retrievals pending, run this again in 5-12h
 ```

 If you use the DEEP_ARCHIVE (default) or GLACIER AWS S3 storage classes, the first execution of `froster restore` will initiate a Glacier retrieval.
 This retrieval will copy the data in the background from the Glacier archive to the S3 One Zone-IA storage class which costs about $10 per TiB/month and keep it there for 30 days by default (you can change this to something like 7 days with `froster restore --days 7`).
 Wait for 5-12 hours and run the `froster restore` command again.
 If all data has been retrieved (which means both "Triggered Glacier retrievals" and "Currently retrieving from Glacier" show 0) the restore to the original folder location will proceed.
+As an alternative to running `froster restore` a second time you can use `froster mount` which allows you to access individual files once they have been retrieved from Glacier.

 ```
 dp@grammy:~$ froster restore